EdwardBerman/shopt/README.md

 There is also a shell script that runs this command so that the user may call shopt from a larger program they are running

 ### Dependencies
-Not all of these will be strictly necessary depending on the checkplots you produce, but for full functionality of Shopt the following are necessary.
-Source Extractor is also not a strict dependency, but in practice one will inevitably install.
+Not all of these will be strictly necessary depending on the checkplots you produce, but for full functionality of ShOpt the following are necessary.
+Source Extractor (or Source Extractor ++) is also not a strict dependency, but in practice one will inevitably install to generate a catalog.

 | Julia            | Python     | Binaries | Julia          | Julia          |
 |------------------|------------|----------|----------------|----------------|